paakaer/ifood/README.md

 ## The Business Problem

-Despite its market leadership, iFood's profit growth is stalling. [cite_start]To improve performance, the marketing department ran a pilot campaign that resulted in a **significant financial loss of -3,046 MU** with a low 15% success rate[cite: 31]. [cite_start]This proved that an untargeted, mass-market approach is both inefficient and unsustainable[cite: 21].
+Despite its market leadership, iFood's profit growth is stalling.
+To improve performance, the marketing department ran a pilot campaign that resulted in a **significant financial loss of -3,046 MU** with a low 15% success rate.
+This proved that an untargeted, mass-market approach is both inefficient and unsustainable.
 The key challenge is to use the data from this failed campaign to develop a highly profitable, data-driven marketing strategy.

 ---